 We can advise on the following areas:

 - Family: issues around divorce, separation, contact with children

-- Civil litigation: disputes over contract breaches, money owed to you, professional negligence
+- Civil litigation/small claims: disputes over contract breaches, money owed to you, professional negligence

 - Employment: discrimination, harassment, bullying in the workplace, unfair dismissal

-- Wills and administration: what to do if someone dies without a will, disagreements about property someone has left after their death
+- Wills and administration: what to do if someone dies with or without a will, disagreements about property someone has left after their death

 - Housing: problems with something your landlord has or has not done

 - Commercial – start-ups, entrepreneurs, third sector, musicians: dispute resolution, intellectual property, copyright advice, debt recovery, contracts, music law.

 If your problem looks like one of these get in touch with us.